Sewer56/Sewer56.BitStream/README.md

 </a>

 ## Introduction
 Bitstreams unlike regular streams, operate at the bit level, allowing you to read/write bits.

 This minimalistic library adds bit level manipulation to a user provided stream which can be backed by an arbitrary source such as a byte array, `Memory<T>` or `Stream`.

-This library project attempts to add bit manipulation to a stream while using known `Stream`, `BinaryReader` and `BinaryWriter` class methods
+This library project attempts to add bit manipulation to a stream while using known `Stream`, `BinaryReader` and `BinaryWriter` class methods.

 ## Usage
 Initialize a `BitStream` using an implementation of `IByteStream` as Generic parameter.